wandb/docs/docs/guides/launch/add-jobs-to-queue.md

 Find additional information about the jobs such as the:
 - **Run**: The name of the W&B Run assigned to that job.
 - **Job ID**: The name of the job.
-See Job naming conventions[LINK] information on the default naming assigned to a job.
+See [Job naming conventions](create-job#job-naming-conventions) page for information on the default naming assigned to a job.
 - **Project**: The name of the project the run belongs to.
 - **Status**: The status of the queued run.
 - **Author**: The W&B entity that created the run.